dietmarkuehl/P3552-task/lazy.md

 # Caveats

-The use of coroutines introduces some issues which are entirely independent of how coroutines are defined.
+The use of coroutines introduces some issues which are entirely independent of how specific coroutines are defined.
 Some these were brought up on prior discussions but they aren't anything which can be solved as part of any particular coroutine implementation.
 In
 particular:

 1. As `co_await`ing the result of an operation (or `co_yield`ing a